HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 A rewatch of When They See Us, the 2019 Netflix four-part miniseries, after its mention―in the IndieWire report titled As ‘The Help’ Goes #1 on Netflix, Critics Speak Out and Offer Better Movies to Stream―as one of the better films to watch (again) in this month of Black Lives Matter rallies protesting the killing of George Floyd.
 (IndieWire report published 4 June 2020, indiewire.com; When They See Us launched on Netflix 31 May 2019)

 THIS month, as the US-wide Black Lives Matter protest rallies in the wake of the killing of George Floyd continues, igniting in a big way updated reactions to a longstanding problem in United States history and society, The Help, the 2011 film on racial healing (supposedly), became the #1 streamed film on Netflix USA.
-Some writers just couldn't let that statistical endorsement pass without a social media comment and a counter-offer of a list of better (or more realistic) movies to watch.
-Film journalist and critic Zack Sharf of IndieWire reported on this protestation towards a rating result, and so here we are, picking one (the 2019 miniseries When They See Us, launched on Netflix 31 May last year) from among those counter-endorsed by the critics.
+A few writers and critics just couldn't let that statistical endorsement pass without a social media comment and a counter-offer of a list of better (or more realistic) movies that people could watch.
+Film journalist and critic Zack Sharf of IndieWire reported on these critics' protestations towards a rating result, and so here we are, picking one (the 2019 miniseries When They See Us, launched on Netflix 31 May last year) from among those counter-endorsed by these writers.

 Then, on June 10, Netflix came up with its Black Lives Matter Collection, available in the Philippines, and The Help is not there (it's never been available on Netflix Philippines).
 When They See Us is in the collection, as it should be, along with 13th, Pose, Dear White People, Mudbound, and Who Killed Malcolm X?, among 35 other titles.